uberkael/dspick/README.md

-# DsPyck
+# DsPick

-Like Navi, but with DSPy under the hood—ask, get a CLI command, done.
+Like Navi, but with DSPy (LLMs) under the hood.

+Ask, Get a CLI command, Done.